 No other British female artist or act with primarily female singers has surpassed the No. 1 run Lynn had in the summer of '52.
 (Adele's "Rolling in the Deep" at seven weeks in 2011 is second amongst female British singers, with Lulu's 1962 hit "To Sir With Love" at five weeks third).

-Owl City: "Hot Air Balloon", "Fireflies", "Panda Bear", and "Tip of the Iceberg" were all especially memorable...
+Owl City: "Hot Air Balloon", "Fireflies", "Panda Bear", "Tip of the Iceberg" and "Deer in the Headlights" were all especially memorable.

 Roxette.
 It's hard not to love such heartfelt ballads like "Fading Like a Flower", "Listen to Your Heart" and "Things Will Never Be the Same".
 And though some of their more upbeat pop songs may not make sense lyrics-wise, they are always catchy as hell.